dart-lang/language/working/2365 - primary constructors/feature-specification.md

 be accessed.
 Hence, this modifier is used to specify that the instance variables declared by this primary constructor are `final`.

-In the case where the constructor is constant, and in the case where the class is an inline class, the modifier `final` on every instance variable is required.
+In the case where the constructor is constant, and in the case where the declaration is an `inline` class or an `enum` declaration, the modifier `final` on every instance variable is required.
 Hence, it can be omitted:

 ```dart
 inline class I {